DSorlov/http_agent/README.md

 # HTTP Agent for Home Assistant

-HTTP Agent is a powerful Home Assistant custom integration that creates individual HTTP sensor instances with advanced data extraction capabilities supporting both JSON, XML and even HTML/CSS-Selectors.
+HTTP Agent is a powerful Home Assistant custom integration that creates individual HTTP sensor instances with advanced data extraction capabilities supporting JSON, XML, HTML/CSS-Selectors and Regular Expressions.
 Unlike traditional hub-based integrations, each HTTP endpoint becomes its own integration instance and then you can define multiple sensors for that request.

 ## Installation